replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 # About Installing an Application

+This topic provides an introduction to installing with Replicated KOTS, including options to consider before installing.

+## Overview

 You can use Replicated KOTS to install applications into various environments, with or without existing Kubernetes clusters.
 The installation options include online and air gapped clusters, and support managed offerings such as EKS, GKE, AKS, and more.

 ## Considerations Before Installing